fdedden/bobkonf-2024-copilot-tutorial/README.md

 $ bin/rundocker exercises/truefalse/run.sh
 ```

-Eventhough the `uav` example is more complicated (it contains some C code and a
+Even though the `uav` example is more complicated (it contains some C code and a
 Makefile), one can also simply rely on `run.sh` to build and run the exercise.

 ```sh